 It is true that the simplest things are always the best.
 The simplest type of food can turn a man from his worst to the best he can ever be.
-In a city filled with thousands of inhabitants of diverse cultures, only one thing is capable of bringing together all the differences that exist among men of different ways of life: food!
+In a city filled with thousands of inhabitants of diverse cultures.
+But only one thing is capable of bringing together all the differences that exist among men of different ways of life: food!

 Food is the only common ground we have as human beings, a universal experience that can bring about the brightest laughter out of every man.
 Humans are recognized by their culture.
 Food is culture.
 Thus, every human is what he eats or likes to eat.
 Every continent, nation, district, state, city, and village have a distinguished dish that defines who they are.
 However, Barcelona is one of cities in the whole world who, without claiming to have the best dishes, truly own the best cuisine you will ever feast upon.
 Traditional foods in Barcelona include Fideuà, paella’s noodle cousin and Crema Catalana, the ancestor of creme brulée.

 Escudella d’Olla: a hearty Catalan stew

 This is usually available between the period of October and May.
-This traditional dish is made up of two parts.
+We make this traditional dish up out of two parts.
 The first: the broth, and the other: the varying solid ingredients.
 These varieties of ingredients can include vegetables, meats and pasta.
 Botifarra, or Catalan sausage, and butifarra negra, blood sausage, are also common in this savory dish.

 Esqueixada: the opposite of escudella d’olla.